joshdholtz/Sentry-Android/README.md

-# Sentry-Android - Sentry Client for Android
+# [Deprecated] Sentry-Android - Sentry Client for Android
+:warning: Please use official `raven-java` library - https://github.com/getsentry/sentry-java

 It does what every Sentry client needs to do

 Below is an example of how to register Sentry-Android to handle uncaught exceptions